jschuler/next-gen-ui-react/RELEASING.md

 ## Prerequisites

-1. **npm Access Token**: You need to set up an `NPM_TOKEN` secret in your GitHub repository
-   - Go to [npmjs.com](https://www.npmjs.com/) and log in
+### Required Permissions

+To perform a release, you need:

+1. **GitHub Repository Access**: Write/maintain permissions on the `RedHat-UX/next-gen-ui-react` repository
+2. **npm Organization Access**: Publish permissions for the `@rhngui` scope on [npmjs.com](https://www.npmjs.com/)

+### NPM_TOKEN Configuration

+The `NPM_TOKEN` secret is **already configured** in the GitHub repository for automated releases.
+This token is used by GitHub Actions to publish packages to npm.

+**Token Maintenance**: The npm access token has a limited validity period and needs to be renewed periodically.
+If releases fail with authentication errors:

+1. Generate a new token on [npmjs.com](https://www.npmjs.com/):
    - Go to Account Settings → Access Tokens → Generate New Token
    - Select "Automation" type (or "Publish" if you want stricter permissions)
    - Copy the token
+2. Update the GitHub secret:
-   - Go to your GitHub repository → Settings → Secrets and variables → Actions
+   - Go to repository Settings → Secrets and variables → Actions
-   - Add a new repository secret named `NPM_TOKEN` with your token value
+   - Update the `NPM_TOKEN` secret with the new token value

-2. **npm Organization Access**: Ensure you have publish permissions for the `@rhngui` scope on npm
+   - **Note**: Only repository admins can update secrets

 ## Release Process